Pradus7/img2dice/README.md

 img2dice
 =======

-This program converts images into an ascii art made up of dices.
+This python program converts images into an ascii art made up of dices.

 Accomplished through the use of PIL.